RESOStandards/reso-certification-help/README.md

 <br />

-Performance Reports for organizations with more than one provider contain a dropdown at the top of the report for switching between them.
+For organizations with more than one data provider, Performance Reports include a dropdown at the top for switching between providers.

 <br />